-Members Alan G. Brackett and Daniel P. Sullivan are co-writers for the “Attorney Analysis” column for Reuters Legal News.
-Their article, “Employer Liability for ‘Take-Home’ COVID-19 Infections,” was published on March 18, 2022.
+Member Alan G. Brackett is a writer for the “Attorney Analysis” column for Reuters Legal News.
+His article, “Employer Liability for ‘Take-Home’ COVID-19 Infections,” was published on March 18, 2022.
 Following is an excerpt from the article, which you can continue reading on Reuters Legal News.
 You can also download a PDF of the entire article at the link below.

 Employer Liability for ‘Take-Home’ COVID-19 Infections